-Richard “Rich” Cooper is a Partner with Catalyst Partners, LLC, a government and public affairs practice in Washington, D.C., that focuses on homeland and national security matters.
-In this role, Cooper offers client advice and strategic planning support on matters relating to emergency preparedness and business continuity leadership, public-private partnerships, homeland security policies and programs as well as science and technology development and deployment.
+Richard “Rich” Cooper is a principal with Catalyst Partners, offering client advice and strategic planning support on matters relating to emergency preparedness and business continuity leadership, public-private partnerships, homeland security policies and programs as well as science and technology development and deployment.
 He also serves as the Vice President for Emerging Issues & Research for the US Chamber of Commerce Foundation where he leads its think tank operations exploring the topics that will impact the future of business.

 Mr. Cooper previously served as the President of Global Initiatives, Inc. (GII), a Virginia based small business that provided consulting services to both the private and public sectors in the high tech and aerospace communities.
 He possesses a Bachelor of Arts in Political Science and Religion from Mary Washington College (now the University of Mary Washington) in Fredericksburg, VA and is currently working towards a Masters in Public and International Affairs (National Security) at Virginia Tech.
 Mr. Cooper also holds a Certificate from Harvard University’s Kennedy School of Government, National Preparedness Leadership Initiative and a Certificate in Counter-Terrorism Studies from the University of Southern California’s National Center for Risk and Economic Analysis of Terrorism Events (CREATE).